 How To Translate English To Scottish Gaelic

-Scottish Gaelic was native to the Gaels of Scotland, developing from the Middle Irish spoken by early Scots who emigrated from Ulster, Ireland around the 6th century.
+Scottish Gaelic was native to the Gaels of Scotland, developing from the Middle Irish spoken by early Scots who emigrated from Ireland around the 6th century.

-The language is now largely restricted to residents of the Highlands and Islands, with most speakers residing in the Western Isles.
+Though once the resident language, Scottish Gaelic is now largely restricted to residents of the Highlands and Islands, with most speakers residing in the Western Isles.

 ‘Hello’ in Scottish Gaelic